← Back to 史記

 6

 After Xiang Yu's death and the pacification of the realm, the King of Han became emperor.
 Han Xin was transferred to the kingship of Chu, and Qi was made a commandery.
-Cao Can returned the Han chancellor's seal.
-Emperor Gaozu made his eldest son Fei the King of Qi and appointed Cao Can as the Chancellor of Qi.
+Cao Shen returned the Han chancellor's seal.
+Emperor Gaozu made his eldest son Fei the King of Qi and appointed Cao Shen as the Chancellor of Qi.
 In the sixth year of Gaozu's reign, he was granted the rank of full marquis, receiving a tallied covenant with the feudal lords that his line would never be extinguished.
 His fief was set at Pingyang with ten thousand six hundred and thirty households, and he was styled Marquis of Pingyang, superseding all previous fiefs.

 7